 IBISWorld industry Report Key Topics

-Operators in the Gym and Exercise Equipment Manufacturing industry manufacture gym and exercise machines, including treadmills, exercise bikes, weights and other equipment for both home and fitness centers.
+Operators in this industry manufacture gym and exercise machines including treadmills, exercise bikes, weights and other equipment for both home and fitness centers.
 Following the design of sample products, manufacturers buy raw materials and transform these into a range of athletic equipment.
 The finished products are then marketed to wholesalers and retailers.

 Key External Drivers

 Industry Life Cycle

 Market Share Concentration